wink-link/winklink-doc/docs/en/deploy.md

 Contract code is available at [TronOracles.sol](https://github.com/wink-link/winklink/blob/master/tvm-contracts/v1.0/TronOracles.sol).

-WIN token address and JustMid contract address are needed in the constructor function when deploying an Oracle contract.
+WIN token address and WinkMid contract address are needed in the constructor function when deploying an Oracle contract.

 Oracle contract implements the `Ownable` interface.
 The owner of the contract is eligible for managing rewards or destroying the contract.